Information compiled from:

 January, 1868 - April 1869

-Father Conway served Mantua from St. Stephen in Niles from January 1868-April 1869.
+Father Conway served Mantua from St. Stephen in Niles from January 1868 to April 1869.
 Born November 23, 1844 in Troy, New York, he was education at St. Mary Seminary, Cleveland, and was ordained there December 16, 1867, by Bishop Rappe.
-After St. Stephen's he was assigned as Pastor to Our Lady of Mount Carmel, Warren (April 25, 1868-September 1869 with mission of Saint Patrick, Hubbard and St. Anne, Briar Hill), Assistant Pastor, St. John Defiance and missions (September 16, 1869-November 1869), Pastor at St. Joseph Parish, Ashtabula (November 16, 1869-August 1887 with missions at Saint Mary, Conneaut, 1869-July 1884; St. Joseph, Jefferson, 1869-July 1884), and Pastor of St. Mary Parish, Painesville (August 7, 1887-April 27, 1914 with mission of St. Mary Parish, Mentor, August 7, 1887-June 1898).
+After St. Stephen's he was assigned as Pastor to Our Lady of Mount Carmel, Warren (April 25, 1868 to September 1869 with mission of Saint Patrick, Hubbard and St. Anne, Briar Hill), Assistant Pastor, St. John Defiance and missions (September 16, 1869 to November 1869), Pastor at St. Joseph Parish, Ashtabula (November 16, 1869 to August 1887 with missions at Saint Mary, Conneaut, 1869 to July 1884; St. Joseph, Jefferson, 1869 to July 1884), and Pastor of St. Mary Parish, Painesville (August 7, 1887 to April 27, 1914 with mission of St. Mary Parish, Mentor, August 7, 1887 to June 1898).
 He resigned April 27, 1914 due to ill health.
 Rev. Edward J. Conway died December 1, 1916.

 Rev. Bernard B. Kelley ~ April, 1868 - May 1871

-After serving as Assistant Pastor St. Patrick (Bridge Avenue), Cleveland (February 1868-April 1868), Father Kelley came from Niles from April 1868-May 1871, to serve the people of St. Joseph's Mission.
+After serving as Assistant Pastor St. Patrick (Bridge Avenue), Cleveland (February 1868 to April 1868), Father Kelley came from Niles from April 1868 to May 1871, to serve the people of St. Joseph's Mission.
 Born October 28, 1845 in Cavan, Ireland, and educated at Fordham and St. Xavier's College, New York and St. Mary Seminary, Cleveland, he received his ordination on January 20, 1868 by Bishop Rappe.
-Later assignments included Pastorates at St. Bridget, Cleveland (June 1871 to September 1874), St. John, Summitville (November 1874-January 1876), Our Lady of Mount Carmel, Warren (July 1876-February 1877), St. Patrick (Assistant), Toledo (March 1877-October 1880), and St. Mary, St. Mary's Corners, (October 1880-February 1881).
+Later assignments included Pastorates at St. Bridget, Cleveland (June 1871 to September 1874), St. John, Summitville (November 1874 to January 1876), Our Lady of Mount Carmel, Warren (July 1876 to February 1877), St. Patrick (Assistant), Toledo (March 1877 to October 1880), and St. Mary, St. Mary's Corners, (October 1880 to February 1881).
 Rev. Bernard B. Kelley left the Cleveland Diocese after February 1881 and died December 14, 1890 in Mobile, Alabama.

 Rev. Michael Ivers ~ May - August 1871

 Born, educated and ordained in Ireland, Father Ivers served in the Cleveland Diocese from 1869 until 1873.
-He was Assistant Pastor at St. Francis de Sales, Toledo (1869) and at Cathedral of St. John the Evangelist (1869-1873).
+He was Assistant Pastor at St. Francis de Sales, Toledo (1869) and at Cathedral of St. John the Evangelist (1869 to 1873).
 He had charge of St. Stephen, Niles from May to August of 1871 during which time he serviced St. Joseph's.
 Rev. Michael Ivers left the Cleveland Diocese in 1873 and later died October 14, 1881 at sea.

 Rev. Edward J. Murphy ~